Best States for FIRE

 Next step

-Compare your current city against places in Tennessee, then use the FIRE calculator to estimate how lower expenses or taxes could change your timeline.
+Compare your current city against places in Tennessee, then use the FIRE calculator to estimate how lower expenses or lower tax drag could change your timeline.

 Compare other states for FIRE